AeTopus: Biography

-Musical Style
+Musical style

 AeTopus' sound combines both synthesized and recorded elements, and often features sound bites or spoken human vocalizations that are used to solidify each album's theme.
 The music is reminiscent of early Electronic New Age in that it contains many common synthesizer sounds (such as arpeggio beeps and bass pads), yet has an exotic presence due to the use of orchestral and ethnic instruments (such as violins, pipe organs, and African percussion).

 The music of AeTopus has generally been described as a blend of several Electronic music subgenres.
 Jim Brenholts of Ambient Visions referred to Memories of the Elder as a "hybrid", describing it as possessing "...elements of the Berlin school, pastoral new age, dark ambience and droning minimalism.
 At the same time, it is none of those styles.
 In a 2008 review of Tempula, Bill Binkelman of Zone Music Reporter noted that "...Hughes has fashioned a type of music that belongs to no country and yet also [sic] all countries."

+Beginning with the 2020 EP Deep Variants, the AeTopus sound departed from its new-age and pastoral roots, taking on a more experimental, urban feel.
+The evolution included elements of intelligent dance music and glitch, while still including sweeping ambient passages, location audio, and an emphasis on thematic development.